Mobile Hydraulic - 80 Tonnes & Under

 Apply for Level B

 This certificate is for you if you are learning to operate a crane as part of a workplace training program.
-For apprentices, your Level B certification can be renewed up to four times to allow you sufficient time to complete your training.
+For apprentices, your Level B certification can be renewed up to three times to allow you sufficient time to complete your training.

 This certificate is also for you if you are a fully trained operator who is not yet certified to operate in BC.